Control Modes Overview

 Warning

 This advanced mode simulates mechanical impedance (stiffness and damping) by manipulating motor currents at a low level.
-It is particularly useful for applications requiring compliant or human-interactive behavior.
+It is particularly useful for applications that require compliant or human-interactive behavior.

 Special-Purpose Modes